orcestra-campaign/book/orcestra_book/science.md

 ### Energetic constraints on the ITCZ
 The ITCZ rainfall is fed by warm and moist surface trade winds.
 Their convergence leads to deep convective clouds that precipitate and detrain in the upper troposphere.
 This divergent air then sinks in the subtropics and returns to the ITCZ as a surface flow, completing the meridional Hadley circulation (Figure 1).

+The ITCZ is an emergent feature of Earth's atmosphere, one that involves precipitation, clouds, and winds.
+We could look at each of these quantities in isolation to study the ITCZ, but doing so would provide an incomplete picture, as in the story of blinfolded men describing an elephant.
+(One feels its tail and reports that the elephant is thin and ropy, one feels the side and reports that it is broad and leathery, etc.)

-To better understand the location and width of the ITCZ, it is helpful to consider energetic constraints.
+To better understand the location and width of this emergent feature, it is helpful to start by considering energetic constraints which let us gloss over the intricate details of precipitation, clouds, and winds.
+(Later on, we will look at how these "details" can modify or complement energetic constraints.)

 For instance, the ITCZ receives more energy from the sun than it emits back out to space in the zonal- and annual-mean, so the ITCZ must be exporting energy in the vertically-integrated net.
 In particular, it is the vertically integrated moist static energy $\langle m \rangle = \langle c_p T + Lq + gz \rangle$, where $\langle \cdot \rangle$ denotes a vertical integral, that is being exported.
 (We study $m$ rather than other variables such as the dry static energy, because $m$ is approximately conserved during deep convection, making it ideal for studying its transport throughout the atmosphere.)